RossN1/RossN1.github.io/content/posts/Mixed precision training in large language models.md

 ### Loss Scaling
 The value of the loss function is multiplied by a scaling factor before backpropagation.
 This would shift the values of the gradients into a range that can be represented by FP16, avoiding underflow errors.

 After backpropagation, the gradients would then be divided by the same factor, before updating weights in FP32.

-<br><br>If the scaling factor is too large, gradients can overflow (become infinity/NaN).
+If the scaling factor is too large, gradients can overflow (become infinity/NaN).
 In practice, dynamic loss scaling would be used.
 If overflow is detected, the training step would be skipped and the scale factor would be reduced.

 ## Implementing mixed precision training in PyTorch